ramsayxiaoshao/SwarmBrain/README.md

 1. Currently, the code implementation is not consistent with the arXiv paper because we have made some improvements.
 2. Since the performance of SwarmBrain is highly dependent on that of the LLM, there are times when the LLM may not perform well, causing SwarmBrain to struggle against the more challenging computer opponents.
 3. In this code version, we did not include the update process for the Tactical Retrospect Module and the Self-verification Module due to time constraints.
 These two modules were only added during the training process.
+4. I will continue to update the code to improve the capabilities of LLM operations.

 ## How to launch your own SwarmBrain?
 ### 1. Download the StarCraft II.